St Thomas More Catholic School, Blaydon

 St Thomas More Catholic School is a Roman Catholic secondary school with academy status in Blaydon, Tyne and Wear, England, providing teaching to 11- to 19-year-olds.
 It is a well-regarded and over-subscribed school, performing well both regionally and nationally.
-In its last OFSTED inspection (2013) it was described as "an outstanding and inclusive school" and found to be outstanding in all major areas assessed.
+In its most recent OFSTED inspection (2023) it was credited with having cultivated a "climate of high ambition" and was rated as "good" in all major areas assessed.
 The school converted to academy status on 1 February 2012.

 School Organisation

-The current headteacher is Jonathan Parkinson, who took over after Michael Zarraga OBE retired in 2005.
+The current headteacher is Jillian Turner, who took over after Jonathon Parkinson OBE retired in 2022.
 Its motto is "regis servus dei prius" which translates as, "I am the King's good servant, but God's first".
 This is a reference to St Thomas More, and his refusal to recognise Henry VIII as the Supreme Head of the Church following the King's split from the Vatican and Catholicism.
 There are ties to the two Catholic churches in Blaydon and Winlaton, St Joseph's and St Anne's.

 The school is divided into four houses with every pupil placed into one.
 Each of the houses are named after saints and are as follows: